patraydev/build-beautifier/README.md

 The functionality will then be divided into two separate lists: MVP and PostMVP.
 Carefully decide what is placed into your MVP, as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

-- Find and use external api
-- Render data on page
+- Build navbar, contact, about components
+- Condense airtable into single column format
+- Display airtable and beautiful cocktail template form side-by-side
+- Implement drag/drop movement from airtable to template form
-- Allow user to choose favorites
+- Export completed cocktail to JSON

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*